 If something is popular, everyone wants to know about it, so I’ve put together some frequently asked questions about e scooters and the answers.
 For example, what are areas electric scooter allowed to travel?
 Can a e scooter be riddern through general traffic,bike lane or footpath?
 What age are electric scooters for?
 While these questions are fairly straightforward, the answers can be pretty complex.
 The perfect answer is to know the various State and Territory laws and regulations in your local area.

 Electric scooter Australia laws

-General rules on electric scooters in Australia are fairly consistent from tate to State however, as an e scooter rider, it is your responsibility is to know and follow the electric scooter Australian laws, rules, and regulations and to check for them specifically in your State.
+General rules on electric scooters in Australia are fairly consistent from State to State however, as an e scooter rider, it is your responsibility is to know and follow the electric scooter Australian laws, rules, and regulations and to check for them specifically in your State.
 Let’s explore a few examples below:

 Do you need to wear a helmet while riding an electric scooter?

-Yes, wearing a helmet is requirement in Queensland, just the same as you would wear one while riding a bike in public.
+Yes, wearing a helmet is a requirement in Queensland, just the same as you would wear one while riding a bike in public.

 Can I ride my electric scooter on the sidewalk or the road?